OUTRAGED RACOON COACHING

 Self-funding

-If neither of these routes works for you, especially if you're under-represented in tech and paying out of pocket, get in touch.
-I don't advertise reduced rates but I do have options, and I'd rather talk than have someone rule themselves out before asking.
+If neither route works for you and you're paying out of pocket, especially if you're under-represented in tech, get in touch.
+We can usually find a way to make it work.
+I'd rather have the conversation than have someone rule themselves out before asking.

 Get in touch